Miyuki Nakajima (album)

-Miyuki Nakajima (中島みゆき, Nakajima Miyuki) is the eponymous album by the Japanese singer-songwriter Miyuki Nakajima, released in March 1988.
+Miyuki Nakajima (中島みゆき, Nakajima Miyuki) is the album by the Japanese singer-songwriter Miyuki Nakajima, released in March 1988.

 Her 15th studio album features two songs released as a single, "Gokigen Ikaga" and "Kamen".
 The former was used in the Japanese Ministry of Posts and Telecommunications' TV ad starring by Nakajima, aired c.
 1995.
 The latter was co-written by Yoshihiro Kai, a frontman of the Kai Band.

 Track listing

 All songs written and composed by Miyuki Nakajima, unless otherwise noted.